RetrievalToolbox/EMIT-retrieval/README.md

 will cause 7 **additional** processes to be spawned, for a total of 8.
 In this multi-processing mode, also a progress bar will appear that informs the user of the progress every few seconds.

 Note that the batch processing is setup to only retrieve CH4 from a single retrieval window.
 Once successful, the retrieval should reproduce the methane enhancement due to a plume as shown below.
+Note that there is no major post-processing in this example, thus surface features will imprint visibly on the XCH4 enhancement fields.

 ![Example methane plume, observed by EMIT at granule EMIT_L1B_RAD_001_20230612T162103_2316311_006](plume_example.png)